GemsLab/H2GCN/npz-datasets/README.md

 ### Download Datasets

 The datasets can be downloaded using the bash scripts provided in the `scripts` folder under this folder.
+Installation of the latest version of [`gdown`](https://github.com/wkentaro/gdown) is required.

 ### Example Usage